 Copper: combats lethargy, passivity, restlessness, excitability.
 It stimulates initiative, optimism, diplomacy and independence.
 Copper provides a harmonic connection between the physical and astral bodies and aligns the subtle bodies.
 It is said to be a bestower of good, bringing benefit to its wearer.
 It opens an activates the base a sacral chakras, advancing and stabilizing the the energies of intuition, desire and vitality.

-Brass: is rich with copper content; It consists mainly of copper & zinc, bronze consisting essentially of copper and less than 11% tin.
+Brass: is rich with copper content; It consists mainly of copper & zinc, consisting essentially of copper and less than 11% zinc.
 Assists healing of skeletal structure.
 It aids in eliminating toxins from the body.
 Conducive for spiritual/mental healing, self-discipline & strength.

 Nickel: the healing properties of nickel are thought to include cleansing, stimulation of the liver, soothing headaches, and easing fear, as well as promoting the energy of playfulness!